HanoverStatsLabs/resources/labs/Lab4Instructions.md

     - For each column in the data, RStudio needs to know the type of values for that column (integer, character, date, etc.).
 The system is usually smart enough to do the right thing.
     - For this data set, we will let RStudio "guess" the types as best it can.
     - If you ever find that RStudio did not guess the type correctly, you can use the column heading in the import dialog to specify a type (or have RStudio skip a column entirely if you don't really need it).
-    - Click the **Import** button.
-If the import went okay, you should now see the dataset in the data view.
 - Copying the appropriate code:
+    - Copy most of the code that is in the "Code Preview" section at the lower right of the Import window.
+You don't need the `View` line for now.
     - In your report, **add a new code chunk** for the import.
 Put it below the existing code chunks.
-We will be copying code from the console to complete the chunk.
-    - Set the chunk options (gear button to the right of the chunk) to not show warnings, not show messages, and to output "Show nothing (run code)".
-    - From the Console, one at a time, copy the two lines that were run in the console (as a result of clicking the Import button) and paste them into the chunk; do not copy the `>` prompt.
-The new chunk should now look as follows:
+Paste the code you copied into this chunk.
+The chunk will look something like this:

         ```r
         library(readr)
-        driving <- ...  # copy this one line from the console!
+        driving <- ...
         ```

+    - Edit the long filename string, which probably with something like `"~/..."` to leave only the actual file name there, `"driving.csv"`.
+    - Set the chunk options (gear button to the right of the chunk) to not show warnings, not show messages, and to output "Show nothing (run code)".
+    - Run the chunk.
+Then run a suitable `View` command in the console.
     - This code chunk ensures that when anyone compiles the report, the dataset will be loaded and ready to use.

 Take a moment to look at the two lines of code in your new chunk.
 The first line uses the `library` command to load a new package (also called a library) named `readr`.
 This package contains useful functions for loading new data.
 The second line uses the `read_csv` command from this package to load the data and store it in the name `driving`.
 You can access this data in the rest of your report via this name.
 You should be able to see the `driving` entry in the Environment pane.